ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     done.
 [x] Find some way to cache the word count of a document so that it doesn't get
     recalculated all the time (performance)
+[x] Generate an Atom feed for the site to describe what's new/published, etc.
+    - [x] Generate Atom feeds.
+    - [x] link them somehow to some config or something.

 I really like the idea of using the top level values as Initial caps, and functions as lowercased.